npujol/tts_histories/README.md

 # tts_histories

-Create TSS from a text or stories from the Wattpad (default language: Spanish) Do that proyect in Go, or at least an example using go
+Create TSS from a text or stories from the Wattpad, AO3 or file (default language: Spanish)

+# Command to read one line from clipboard ctrl-m
+sh -c "xclip -o | gtts-cli -l es - | mpv -"